 There are several factors a bank or mortgage lender looks for when pre-approving the purchase of a foreclosure property.
 To start the process, you can download a checklist here.

-Before you start collecting the paperwork for an application, the buyer should decide whether they are paying with cash or with a home loan.
+The buyer should decide whether they are paying with cash or with a home loan.
 Paying in cash can be beneficial by allowing you to close sooner, negotiate faster, and forego the monthly loan payments.
-Alternatively, when you are pre-approved on a mortgage loan the buyer can hold onto their cash savings, receive yearly tax benefits and the lender is responsible for ordering appraisals and inspections for the foreclosed property.
-If you were to buy with cash you would be responsible for any desired appraisals and inspections on your own.
+Alternatively, when you are pre-approved on a mortgage loan the buyer can hold onto their cash savings and receive yearly tax benefits.

 If you pursue a mortgage for a foreclosed home you may need a combination of the following before you make an offer: